tugberkugurlu/go-bloggy/web/posts/2012/2012-06-21_09-50-00_running-the-content-negotiation-conneg-manually-in-asp-net-web-api.md

 ---
 title: Running the Content Negotiation (Conneg) Manually in ASP.NET Web API
+abstract: In this post we will see how run the Content Negotiation (Conneg) manually in an ASP.NET Web API easily.
 created_at: 2012-06-21 09:50:00 +0000 UTC
 tags:
 - ASP.Net